belangeo/soundgrain/Resources/doc/04_granulator.md

 In the second tab of the window, the user can decide which parameter(s) will be linked to the position of the trajectory's reading head in the Y axis of the surface.
-The numerical range can also be adjusted (_min_ is the bottom of the surface and _max_ is the top).
+The numerical range can also be adjusted.

+Turn on the check box of every parameter you want to link to the vertical position.

+_min_ is the value when the trajectory is at the bottom of the surface.

+_mid_ is the value when the trajectory is in the middle of the surface.
+Leave it empty to get a straight line from bottom to top (old behaviour).

+_max_ is the value when the trajectory is at the top of the surface.

 ##### Density of Grains Multiplier #####